Admission to the Ph.D. in Philosophy

 Students may begin the graduate program in either the fall or spring semester.
 However, applicants who wish to be considered for financial support through fellowships and GTA appointments should anticipate beginning graduate studies in the Fall semester and must submit application materials by the following deadlines.

-Priority deadline for fellowship consideration: January 1
+Priority deadline for fellowship and GTA appointment consideration is January 15.

 The final deadline for Fall matriculation is May 1.